 In this month’s blog, the last of our “Expectations” series, you get introduced to Dragon Fire’s “Active Dog Training” program called “P.A.L.S.”.
 This very fun and unique program is designed to both get you healthier and into the best shape of your life while coaching you to get your dog to want to be your best training partner.
 Enjoy.

 Is it more important to fight against diseases or to fight for optimal healing and health?
 Whats more desirable?
-Doing cute exercises, (the front of your body) looking cute in the mirror while your posterior (back of your body) from head to toe, remains flabby and weak, wasting your time in novice debates about “which is better, cardio or resistance training” or “carbs, sugar and fat is bad for you right”?
+Doing cute exercises, (the front of your body) looking cute in the mirror while your posterior (back of your body) from head to toe, remains flabby and weak?
+Are you wasting your time in novice debates about “which is better, cardio or resistance training” or “carbs, sugar and fat is bad for you right”?

 Your health and fitness journey must be about setting and achieving goals based on developing a body that deflects disease, prevents (and quickly recovers from) injuries and allows you to do whatever you want, however you want to do it and with anyone you wish to have fun with.
 Shouldn’t the ultimate goals be to develop better functioning muscles that lead to less fat on your body due to an increased metabolism, to look better in your clothes without needing to go shopping, to feel better performing your day to day activities and having more efficient systems that lead to more impressive doctor visits?

 Functional fitness is a more therapeutic and preventative, “health attraction” approach to fitness training.
-It is less about looking cute and more about becoming more powerful, and ultimately, a more valuable asset to your industry, your friends and your family.
+It is less about looking cute and more about becoming more powerful, and ultimately, a more valuable asset to your industry, your circle of friends and your family.

 Today’s blog gives you just a taste of the functional fitness training philosophy with a little bit of my training flavor added.
 This training approach sets the stage for the Dragon Fire fitness videos you will see this year.
 Interested in training with me?
 Check out the video below first.
 Then, contact me on this blog or comment through you tube, on the video comments.
 Train safely and enjoy the vid.